egunde/tiktok-pvz/README.md

 # tiktok-pvz

+> [!WARNING]
+> This project currently does not connect to the TikTok livestream.
+One of the libraries has a [bug](https://github.com/frankvHoof93/TikTokLiveSharp/issues/95) that claims your IP is blocked from TikTok.

 ## **[Demo](https://youtu.be/8XMRuGicSDk?si=XcVbBNrVW6MkWtBf)**

 An app that spawns zombies in Plants vs Zombies (PvZ) during a TikTok Live.
 Simply start the project, enter your TikTok Live username, and wait for gifts.